TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 ```
 This should only make some $(1000 * 999)/2$ triplets and cull the list from there.
 This makes it about twice as fast, which we can see as for $n=1000$, we finish in $0.68$ seconds.

 Notice, we can't return two things in a list comprehension.
 That is, `pythOpt n = [(x,y,z), (y,x,z) | <blah blah>]` will given an error.
-Intead, we have to use `pythOpt n = [ t | <blah blah>, t <- [(x,y,z), (y,x,z)]]`.
+Instead, we have to use `pythOpt n = [ t | <blah blah>, t <- [(x,y,z), (y,x,z)]]`.

-Another intresting thing we can do using list comprehension is sorting.
+Another interesting thing we can do using list comprehension is sorting.
 While further sorting methods and their speed is discussed in chapter 10, we will focus on a two methods of sorting: Merge Sort and Quick Sort.

-We have seen the idea of divide and conquor before.
-If we can divide the problem in smaller parts and combine them, without wasting too much time in the spliting or combining, we can solve the problem.
+We have seen the idea of divide and conquer before.
+If we can divide the problem in smaller parts and combine them, without wasting too much time in the splitting or combining, we can solve the problem.
 Both these methods work on this idea.

-Merge Sort divides the list in two parts, sorts them and then merges these sorted lists by comparing element to elemeent.
+Merge Sort divides the list in two parts, sorts them and then merges these sorted lists by comparing element to element.
 We can do this recursion with peace of mind as once we reach 1 element lists, we just say they are sorted.
 That is `mergeSort [x] = [x]`.

 Just to illustrate, the merging would work as follows: `merge [1,2,6] [3,4,5]` would take the smaller of the two heads till both lists are empty.
 This works as as both the lists are sorted.
 The complete evaluation is something like: